I. MYCASE TERMS OF SERVICE

 6.3 Handling of Your Data in the Event of Termination.
 You agree that following expiration or termination of any of your subscriptions to the Services, we may immediately deactivate the affected Services and that, following a reasonable period, we may delete your account and data.
 However, in the event that the Services are terminated by us, we will grant you temporary, limited access to the Services, not to exceed thirty (30) days, for the sole purpose of permitting you to retrieve your proprietary data, provided that you have paid in full all undisputed amounts owed to us.
 You further agree that we will not be liable to you or to any third party for any termination of your access to the Services or deletion of your data, provided that we are in compliance with the terms of this Section 6.3.

 7.1 Service Fees.
 You will pay certain non-refundable fees for the Services in the amount set forth in the online sign-up flow (the “Service Fees”) and according to the billing frequency stated therein.
 Service Fees are due and payable on the date of the invoice.
+Service Fees are charged on a per authorized user basis.
 We may increase Service Fees from time to time by providing you with no less than thirty (30) days advance notice; provided, however, the Service Fees for any Service subject to a fixed term, will only be increased at the time of renewal of your subscription to such Service.
 Service Fees are non-refundable even if you terminate your subscription early.

 7.1.1 Billing.
 All subscriptions to the Service come with an initial free trial period.
 If you do not provide your credit/debit card information (“Card Details”) to AppFolio MC within the free trial period, your account will be suspended and may only be reactivated by submission of valid Card Details.
 AppFolio MC will have no responsibility for any loss of access to or use of the Services or your data or other information stored in or by the Services during such suspension period.
 If you provide valid Card Details before the end of your free trial, and have elected to continue with a paid plan, you will be billed either monthly (at the end of the trial period) or annually, at your option.
 Regardless of your billing cycle, there are no refunds or credits for (i) partial months or years of Services, (ii) users with their authorization revoked from your account, or (iii) unused time with an open account.
 In order to treat all of our customers equally, no exceptions will be made.
-For any changes to your plan (e.g., different billing cycles, additional authorized users, etc.), your credit/debit card will be charged the new rate on your next billing cycle.
+For any changes to your plan (e.g., different billing cycles, additional authorized users, etc.), your credit/debit card will be charged the new rate on your next billing cycle; provided, however, if your subscription to the Services are on an annual billing cycle and you elect to add an additional authorized user to your account prior to the date of renewal for your Services (the date you add an additional authorized user being referred to herein as the, “User Add Date”), the Service Fee applicable to such additional user will be prorated as of the User Add Date and your credit/debit card will be charged such prorated amount on the User Add Date.
 Additional charges or increased fees may apply on a going forward basis for customers with an exceptionally high number of authorized users, an unusually high monthly ticket rate per agent, or extraordinary usage of bandwidth, in which case we will notify you in advance to provide you with a reasonable opportunity to modify your use of the Service or terminate your subscription to avoid any additional charges or increased fees.

 7.2 Additional Fees.
 You may incur certain other non-refundable fees or charges for your use of the Services, including certain value-added services, in addition to those fees set forth in the online sign-up flow (the “Additional Fees”).
 Any Additional Fees will be set forth in the additional online sign-up flow for such service.